MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-faq.md

 ### How can I set up a pipeline that automates creation and application of a deployable package to a new environment?

 Use the latest version of the Azure DevOps extension from the marketplace.
 It is now capable of package creation, ISV license addition, and application of the package.
-Refer https://marketplace.visualstudio.com/items?itemName=Dyn365FinOps.dynamics365-finops-tools.
+Refer to [Dynamics 365 Finance and Operations Tools](https://marketplace.visualstudio.com/items?itemName=Dyn365FinOps.dynamics365-finops-tools).

 ### How do I include a license and directly deploy from Visual Studio?